Knud Holmboe: Career and travels

-Last years and death
+Later life and death

-After completing his book, Knud Holmboe started on his hajj, to Makkah in May 1931.
-Holmboe bought a camel in Amman and travelled to Aqaba (in modern Jordan) where he waited for an entry permit into Ibn Saud ́s territory.
+After completing his book, he started on his hajj, to Makkah in May 1931.
+Holmboe bought a camel in Amman and travelled to Aqaba (in modern Jordan) where he waited for an entry permit into Ibn Saud’s territory.
 On 11 October 1931, he left on his camel towards the Saudi Arabian border spending the night in the vicinity of the Haql oasis.
 The next day he was attacked by a local Bedouin tribe on the road between al-Haql and Humayda.
 He managed to escape overnight, but was found the next day and shot on 13 October 1931.
-The circumstances of the death of Knud Holmboe were never fully explained.
+The circumstances of his death were never fully explained.
 While it has been speculated that Italian intelligence ordered the murder, this claim has never been verified.